Voronenko/ProjectDocs/README.md

 docker setup
 ------------

-You need to have docker installed
+You need to have docker installed.
+File ./docker_build.sh does similar task as clean_build.sh

 ```